Hungary national football team: 1950s

 The 1954 World Cup was held in Switzerland.
-The first match was played against South Korea and Hungary won by 9–0 at the Hardturm, Zürich.
-In the second group match, Hungary played against West Germany and won by 8–3 at St. Jakob Stadium, Basel.
+The first match was played against South Korea and Hungary won 9–0 at the Hardturm, Zürich.
+In the second group match, Hungary played against West Germany and won 8–3 at St. Jakob Stadium, Basel.
 In the quarter-finals, Hungary beat Brazil 4–2 at the Wankdorf Stadium, Bern.
-In the semi-finals, Hungary played with the two-times World Cup winner Uruguay in Lausanne; Hungary won by 4–2 after extra time.
-In the final, Hungary faced with West Germany again.
+In the semi-finals, Hungary faced two-time World Cup winner Uruguay in Lausanne; Hungary won 4–2 after extra time.
+In the final, Hungary played West Germany again.
 Although Hungary won the group match against the Germans, they lost 3–2 in the final in Bern at the Wankdorf Stadium.
-The Golden Team, built around the legendary Ferenc Puskás, led early 2–0, but ended up 2–3 in a game the West Germans subsequently christened "The Miracle of Bern".
+The Golden Team, built around the legendary Ferenc Puskás, led 2–0, but ended up losing 2–3 in a game the West Germans subsequently christened "The Miracle of Bern".
 In 2010, journalist Erik Eggers speculates in a study that the German team may have used drugs to beat the Hungarian team, who were considered "invincible" at that time.

-Although Hungary qualified as the defending champions for the 1956 Olympics, they did not enter the tournament.
+Hungary saw the 1956 revolution break out just weeks before the 1956 Olympics in Melbourne, which was also the scene of the Blood in the Water Match.
+The football team also qualified as the defending champions, but they were withdrawn from the tournament.
+The political situation in Hungary caused several athletes to defect during the Olympics, including key players in the team.
+This marked the effective end of the Golden Team, as they would never play for the national team again.
+Among others, Puskás moved to Real Madrid and later played for Spain, whereas Kocsis and Czibor left for Barcelona.

 Hungary qualified for the 1958 World Cup in Sweden.
-Hungary played their first match against Wales at the Jarnvallen stadium in Sandviken and the final result was 1–1.
-The second group match was played against the host country, Sweden, where Hungary lost 2–1 at the Råsunda Stadium, Solna.
+They played their first match against Wales at the Jarnvallen stadium in Sandviken and drew 1–1.
+The second group match was played against hosts Sweden, where Hungary lost 2–1 at the Råsunda Stadium, Solna.
 Although Hungary won their last group match against Mexico at the Jarnvallen stadium in Sandvinken, they were eliminated from the World Cup after losing a play-off to Wales, who they had drawn level with on points.
 The Welsh had drawn all their group matches and then beat the once-mighty Hungarians in a play-off match to decide which nation should follow Sweden into the knock-out stage.
 Had goal difference been the decider, Hungary would have gone through, as the Hungarians had a goal tally of 6–3 compared to 2–2 for Wales.
 As it was, Wales instead met Brazil in the quarter-finals and were the recipient of young Pelé's first World Cup goal.